LemmyNet/activitypub-federation-rust/docs/02_overview.md

 When implementing our crate in your application, ensure to incorporate data sanitization and validation measures before storing the received data in your database and using it in your user interface.
 This would significantly reduce the risk of malicious data or actions affecting your application's security and performance.

 This framework is designed to simplify your development process, but it's your responsibility to ensure the security of your application.
 Always follow best practices for data handling, sanitization, and security.

-To see how this library is used in production, have a look at the [Lemmy federation code](https://github.com/LemmyNet/lemmy/tree/main/crates/apub).